zigzagdev/Faker/README.md

 Faker is released under the MIT License.
 See [`LICENSE`](LICENSE) for details.

+## PHP Version Support Policy

+The maintainers of this package add support for a PHP version following its initial release and drop support for a PHP version one year after it has reached its end of security support.

 ## Backward compatibility promise

 Faker is using [Semver](https://semver.org/).
 This means that versions are tagged